7 Entrepreneurship Trends to Watch For in 2019

 Two factors are contributing to the decreasing role of the office in small businesses: remote access and the gig economy.

 The startup environment is well past the point of remaining tethered to the office.
-According to a Gallup report, nearly half of US employees were expected to do at least some work remotely in 2018, and that number is even higher among startups.
+According to one report, nearly half of US employees were expected to do at least some work remotely in 2018, and that number is even higher among startups.
 People are becoming more and more comfortable with working at home, and increasingly accessible-yet-reliable technology has made it possible to start and operate almost any type of business from one's kitchen or den.

 Not only are these new on-demand workers entrepreneurs themselves, the increase in the talent pool has led to a greater prevalence of “solopreneurs:” individuals who rely on contractors and freelancers rather than maintaining a consistent workforce.
 Because of the incredible flexibility this model affords small business owners are increasingly turning to as-needed workers instead of hiring full-time employees.